Inflation with Gauss-Bonnet Correction and Higgs Potential: Conclusions

 \section{Conclusions}

 We have considered the Gauss-Bonnet term coupled with the Higgs scalar field added to the Einstein-Hilbert action.
-Then, we have derived the equations of motion and, while employing the FLRW metric, the modified Friedmann equations.
+Then, we have derived the equations of motion and, employing the FLRW metric, the modified Friedmann equations.
 Thereafter, we have approximated these equations during inflation by considering the appropriate slow-roll parameters.
 Moreover, the proposed model includes the Higgs potential and the coupling coefficient as a dilaton-like coupling.

 Under these assumptions, we encountered calculations to obtain the tensor-to-scalar ratio and the scalar spectral index that are rather complicated and cannot be easily solved analytically.
 Hence, further approximations have been needed in order to derive the inflationary phenomenology.
-In this regard, in the first stage, we did~not proceed directly with numerical analysis methods, and instead we have found that it is productive by first employing a well-known Taylor expansion, we can then solve the $e$-folding integral analytically.
+In this regard, in the first stage, we did~not proceed directly with numerical analysis methods.
+Instead, we found that it productive to first employ a well-known Taylor expansion, after which we could solve the $e$-folding integral analytically.
 Meanwhile, this procedure has caused a constraint on the model parameters.
-However, we still need to determine the function of $e$-folding through numerical analysis methods for a certain range of derived values for the model parameters in order to have acceptable values for it.
+However, to obtain acceptable values for the $e$-folding function, we determined it through numerical analysis methods for a certain range of derived values for the model parameters.

-In the process of this work, several plots have been drawn and at the same time numerical analysis methods have been used.
-Thereupon, in the specified range of the model parameters, we have drawn the inverse function of the $e$-folding function numerically and scrutinized to find the best fitted curve for the inflaton scalar field in an acceptable range of the $e$-folding number.
-At last, while utilizing the best fitted function for the inflaton scalar field, in order to attain acceptable values for the tensor-to-scalar ratio and the scalar spectral index, we have plotted them against each other with the appropriate values obtained for the model parameters such that the $e$-folding values fall within the acceptable range of observational data.
+In the process of this work, several plots have been drawn, and at the same time quasi-numerical analysis methods have been employed.
+Subsequently, by considering the aforementioned constraint on the model parameters, we have performed a scan of their plane.
+Within this scan, we scrutinized the parameter space to attain the optimal contour plots for the tensor-to-scalar ratio and the scalar spectral index, ensuring consistency with the latest observational data, particularly from ACT DR6.
+In the efficient numerical scan, we have specified appropriate ranges for the model parameters that yield those good results for the inflationary observables.
+Furthermore, within these specified ranges, we also specified the $e$-folding values that fall within the acceptable range of observational data.
+It is noteworthy that a key aspect of this work, crucial for achieving appropriate results for the inflationary observables, lies in the adopted functional forms for the potential and coupling functions.